BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/legendary_legions/assault_on_lothlorien.md

 ## ADDITIONAL RULES

-- An Assault on Lothlórien force must always include Muzgúr and at least one named Goblin Hero model.
-Muzgúr must always be the army's leader.
-This Legendary Legion may not include more Goblin models than Orc models
+- An Assault on Lothlórien force must always include Muzgúr and at least one named Goblin Hero model. <span style="color: darkmagenta">Muzgúr must always be the army's leader.</span> <span style="color: darkmagenta">This Legendary Legion may not include more Goblin models than Orc models.</span>
 - Only Orc Hero models may lead Orc Warrior models.
 Only Goblin Hero models may lead Goblin Warrior models.
 - Spider models may only be included in warbands led by Drûzhag or Ashrâk.
 - In this Legendary Legion, Muzgúr, Drûzhag and Ashrâk are Heroes of Valour, and Shamans are Heroes of Fortitude.